Str4ky/stratagems-launcher/README.md

 - Edit the url with your computer's local ip address
 - Edit the ports if you really want to but I suggest you to leave that alone
 - Edit the keys with your ingame keybinds to open and uses stratagems
+- Change your inggame open stratagems list keybing from `hold` to `press`

 ## Runinng locally without the releases